This short tutorial introduces the VL53L1X Time-of-Flight (ToF ) distance sensor and hook it up to an Arduino Nano.

 Next, you may Upload this example, and start the Serial Monitor to see its output.

-I made some minor changes to the code to have output less frequent and to store the distance value in a variable:
+Depending on your application, you could make minor changes to the code to do measurements less frequent and to store the distance value in a variable: